Call for Session Proposals

 Posters will be available to view throughout the conference.
 During dedicated poster session time blocks in the conference schedule, presenters will be available at their posters to discuss their research and programs.
 Attendees can use this one-on-one time with presenters to learn more, ask questions, and talk through implications and application for their classroom.
 See “Poster Session Guidelines” section for a detailed description.

-If you are selected as a presenter, you will be required to register for the conference by August 1 , 2023.
-While we wish would could help defray the costs of presenters, NCGE does not reimburse conference presenters for travel or hotel expenses.
+If you are selected as a presenter, you will be required to register for the conference by May 1 , 2026.
+While we wish would could help defray the costs for presenters, NCGE does not reimburse conference presenters for travel or hotel expenses.

 As a selected presenter, you will be responsible for providing any materials for use or distribution in your presentation.
 We ask that each presentation provides at a minimum, one attendee take-away (physical hand-outs and/or digitally accessible).
 The costs of basic presentation A/V equipment (projector/screen, microphone) will be covered by NCGE.
-If your proposal is accepted, NCGE will confirm your audiovisual needs submitted in the proposal form.
+If your proposal is accepted, NCGE will confirm your audio-visual needs via email.

 Commercial solicitation is prohibited at all presentations.
 If you are representing a commercial interest, your presentation must be educational in nature.
 If the essential purpose of a proposal is to promote books, materials, or services for sale, it will not be accepted.
 It will be considered an informational session.

-Acceptance/rejection notification will be sent via email to the “Lead” (primary) presenter by April 22, 2024.
-It is the lead presenter’s responsibility to relay any information to all co-presenters.
-If you do not receive notice by May 1, 2024, please contact Lisa Marie Tobin.
-Scheduling information will be sent to all participants by August 1, 2024.
+Acceptance/rejection notification will be sent via email to the “Lead” (primary) presenter by April 7, 2026.
+It is the lead presenter’s responsibility to relay all information to any co-presenters.
+If you do not receive notice by May 1, 2026, please contact Lisa Marie Tobin.
+Scheduling information will be sent to all participants by September 1, 2026.

 Poster Session Details